roberts1000/rspec_starter/README.md

     $ rspec_starter --init

 The above command installs the script you will use to run rspec.
-Make sure it is exectuable

-    $ chmod +x bin/start_rspec

 The file is named `start_rspec`, but you can rename it to anything you like.

 ## Usage